Reflex Sympathetic Dystrophy Syndrome

 The central nervous system (CNS) refers to the brain and spinal cord together.
 The

-peripheral nervous system refers to the cervical, thoracic, lumbar, and sacral nerve trunks
+peripheral nervous system refers to the cervical, thoracic, lumbar, and sacral nerve

-controls involuntary functions in the body, like perspiration, blood pressure, heart rate, or
+nervous system controls involuntary functions in the body, like perspiration, blood

-heart beat.
-It is divided into the sympathetic and parasympathetic nervous systems.
-The
+pressure, heart rate, or heart beat.
+It is divided into the sympathetic and

-sympathetic and parasympathetic nervous systems have links to important organs and
+systems have links to important organs and systems in the body; for example, the

-systems in the body; for example, the sympathetic nervous system controls the heart, blood
+sympathetic nervous system controls the heart, blood vessels, and respiratory system,

-ability to sleep, eat, and digest food.
+while the parasympathetic nervous system controls our ability to sleep, eat, and digest

 The peripheral nervous system also includes 12 pairs of cranial nerves located on the

 underside of the brain.
 Most relay messages of a sensory nature.
-They include the olfactory
+They include the

-(I), optic (II), oculomotor (III), trochlear (IV), trigeminal (V), abducens (VI), facial (VII),
+olfactory (I), optic (II), oculomotor (III), trochlear (IV), trigeminal (V), abducens (VI),

-vestibulocochlear (VIII), glossopharyngeal (IX), vagus (X), accessory (XI), and
+facial (VII), vestibulocochlear (VIII), glossopharyngeal (IX), vagus (X), accessory

-that arises from abnormal activity of a nerve trunk or its branches.
-The type and severity of
+refers to pain that arises from abnormal activity of a nerve trunk or its branches.
+The

-pain associated with neuralgia vary widely.
+type and severity of pain associated with neuralgia vary widely.

 Phantom Pain: How Does the Brain Feel?